Physicians in the United States Congress: Gender, geography and medical specialty

-Of the 27 physicians in Congress since 2005, 93% have been men, which is in stark contrast to 70% male physicians in general, 63% were from the South (vs 35% of all Congressional members) and 26% were surgeons (vs 11% of all US physicians).
+Of the 27 physicians in Congress since 2005, 93% have been men, which is in stark contrast to 70% male physicians in general.
+63% were from the South (vs 35% of all Congressional members) and 26% were surgeons (vs 11% of all US physicians).

+Political participation

+According to a 2024 study using data of the US Census Bureau’s Current Population Survey being a physician was not associated with political participation and was actually negatively associated with attending public meetings.

 Public opinion

-In 2013, the AMA funded 3 focus groups of voters across the country and an online survey to research public opinion on physicians as Congressional candidates.
-The top scoring potential message for a physician was to link back to health care expertise "Because physicians work in health care on a daily basis, they bring a clear understanding of the problems facing our healthcare industry, including the bureaucratic red tape that is strangling health care providers and driving up the cost of health care for most Americans."
+In 2013, the AMA funded three focus groups of voters across the country and an online survey to research public opinion on physicians as Congressional candidates.
+The top scoring potential message for a physician was to link back to health care expertise.
+"Because physicians work in health care daily, they bring a clear understanding of the problems facing our healthcare industry, including the bureaucratic red tape that is strangling health care providers and driving up the cost of health care for most Americans."

 Candidates, 2014

 Senate candidates in 2014 included "an obstetrician in North Carolina, Milton R. Wolf, a radiologist in Kansas, a liver disease specialist in Louisiana, and Representatives Paul Broun and Phil Gingrey in Georgia, all of them Republicans.
-At least 26 more physicians were running for the House, some for re-election." per a New York Times article from March 2014.
+At least 26 more physicians were running for the House, some for re-election," per a New York Times article from March 2014.

 113th Congress (2013–2015)

-From 2013 to 2015 there were 20 physicians in U.S.Congress, 19 of whom were male and 16 were members of the Republican party.
+From 2013 to 2015 there were 20 physicians in U.S.Congress, 19 of whom were male and 16 of whom were members of the Republican party.